mabarber92/kitab-website-draft/_pages/corpus_data/data_blogs.md

 sidebar:
   nav: "corpus"
 ---

-The team have written extensively about the different datasets.
-See our blogs on the subject.
+The team members have written extensively about the various data sets.
+See our blog posts on the subject.